The Pin Tumbler Lock: How it Works

 A bump key is any key in which all the cuts are cut to the maximum depth of 9—which makes the bitting look like sharp teeth.
 The bump key is then inserted part-way into the lock and struck with a bump hammer or other similar object.

-With every bump the pins will be thrown to the shear line and potentially set.
+With every bump, the pins will be thrown to the shear line and potentially set.
 After several bumps— and if done correctly— all the pins will set at the shear line, and the lock will open.
 To learn lock bumping, check out my beginner's guide to bumping locks here.

 Comb picks are unique little tools that look like combs and can simultaneously move all the pin stacks completely out of the plug.